thekamik/email-automation-with-gpt-ai-and-python/README.md

 3. If you find a bug or have an idea to improve the program, please e-mail me.

-4. If you support my work, you can buy me a coffee: <br />
+4. If you appreciate my work, you can buy me a coffee: <br />
    <a href="https://www.buymeacoffee.com/kuczera" target="_blank"><img src="https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png" alt="Buy Me A Coffee" style="height: 41px !important;width: 174px !important;box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;-webkit-box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;" ></a>